Student Academic Services (SAS)

 The Office is the main point of contact for a wide variety of services such as transcript requests, ID cards, tuition payments, and information pertinent to the convocation (graduation) ceremony.

-The Centre for Native Education is devoted to helping First Nations, Métis and Inuit students at Concordia University achieve their highest academic potential.
+The Aboriginal Student Resource Centre is devoted to helping First Nations, Métis and Inuit students at Concordia University achieve their highest academic potential.

 Counselling and Psychological Services